UPCOMING EVENTS

-This will be our Annual General Meeting followed by our 50th Anniversary Celebrations.
+Annual General Meeting and 50th Anniversary Celebrations

 We were finally able to welcome our speaker Janet Niepokojcycka to our meeting.